-Properties may be removed for various reasons, including, but not limited to: payment of the delinquent taxes, bankruptcy filings, and problems with the notification to parties of interest in compliance with Revenue and Taxation Code section 3701.
+Properties may be removed for various reasons, including payment of the delinquent taxes, bankruptcy filings, and problems with the notification to parties of interest.
+Removed properties may be offered at the next tax sale.

 When does the property owner's right to redeem (pay in full) a tax-defaulted parcel subject to the power to sell cease?

 The right of redemption ceases at the close of business on the last business day prior to the tax sale.